Shelex/parallel-specs/README.md

-# Receive spec files to run based on previous run
+# Parallel Specs

-Simple api to grab spec files in order: new specs -> longest specs -> short specs
+Simple api to grab spec files in order: new specs -> longest specs -> short specs and calculate estimated time for each instance to reduce total execution time
-Could be used to make concurrent machines that run your tests much equal in duration times

 # Use

-- [Web UI](https://split-specs.shelex.dev) - for demo purposes you can use email: `test@test.com` password: `test`
+- [Web UI](https://parallel-specs.shelex.dev) - for demo purposes you can use email: `test@test.com` password: `test`
-- [Swagger](https://split-specs.shelex.dev/swagger) - docs and api playground
+- [Swagger](https://parallel-specs.shelex.dev/swagger) - documentation and api playground
-- [JS client](https://github.com/Shelex/split-specs-client) - api wrapper and CLI for creating session or running cypress
+- [JS client](https://github.com/Shelex/parallel-specs-client) - api wrapper and CLI for creating session or running cypress

 # Flow